East Evergreen Historic District is bound by 3rd and 7th Streets, McDowell Rd, the alley South of Willetta St and the I-10 in Phoenix

 An Old Streetcar Subdivision

-The East Evergreen Historic neighborhood was largely developed as a Streetcar Subdivision (1887-1925).
-There are less than two dozen Craftsman Bungalows in the East Evergreen.
-As a result, development in East Evergreen can be directly attributed to the extension of the streetcar line north of the city along 3rd Street to the Phoenix Indian School in 1909.
+Development in East Evergreen is directly attributed to the extension of the streetcar line north of the city along 3rd Street to the Phoenix Indian School in 1909.

 Nearby Historic Districts to East Evergreen

-If you like what East Evergreen has to offer, you’ll also like Del Norte, Roosevelt and Willo historic districts.
+It’s such a small district, homes are rarely for sale.
+But, if you like what East Evergreen has to offer, you’ll also like Del Norte, Roosevelt and Willo historic districts.